 Dairy cows are indeed the stars of the farm, and they are treated as such.
 Maintaining a healthy and comfortable herd of cows is job number one.
 Dairy cows receive regular visits from veterinarians, and farmers work to assure their cows’ comfort.
 Many dairy farms feature bedding made of white sand that makes for a clean and cool area where the cows can rest.
 Large barns provide shade from the Florida sun, and the combination of fans and sprinkler systems produce a cool mist.
 Farmers also make sure cows have their hooves trimmed, something they call a “cow pedicure.”
 Cows have all-day access to fresh water, and an animal dietitian creates diets to assure a cow gets exactly what it needs to function at its best and produce wholesome milk.

 Dairy farmers rely on experts in nutrition for advice on feeding their cows.
 Dairy nutritionists recommend scientifically formulated and balanced diets that consist of hay, grains, protein sources and other vitamins and minerals.
 Sometimes the nutritionist incorporates recycled ingredients such as citrus pulp, brewers’ mash and whole cottonseed, which add valuable nutrients to the feed.
 Much of the feed is a byproduct of another industry.
 For example, Florida leads the nation in orange juice production, and all of that citrus pulp makes for tasty and nutritious feed for the cows, instead of ending up in a landfill.
-Another important part of a cow’s diet is water.
-Cows get thirsty and can drink anywhere from 25 to 50 gallons of water a day.
-As a result, farmers make sure their cows have access to clean water at all times.

 Many of Florida's farms utilize free-stall barns, meaning the cows are free to move about to eat, drink or rest whenever and wherever they like.
 These barns also provide shade and protection from the elements.
 Inside these barns, farmers provide comfortable bedding for the cows in the form of sand, wood chips, recycled shredded rubber or water mattresses.
 Most Florida farms also use a system of spray misters and large fans to keep the cows cool.